Xilillusion/Minecraft-BE-Totem-Maker/README.md

-# Minecraft BE Totem Generator
+# Make Your Own 3D Totem
 A simple web app to generate custom Minecraft Bedrock Edition Totem of Undying texture packs.
 Users can upload their own images and (optionally) enter pack information.

 **Support both 64\*64 and 128\*128 skin**